yzdxs/learn-anything/readme.md

 - it takes ~ 1 minute to load (sometimes more)
 - does not load on mobile
 - preferred to open mind maps in a new tab
 - small mind maps in [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) load instantly

-Scroll around, look at the notes and click on the nodes.
-Each node is a topic of its own and often has really great resources linked to it for further study.
-Just look into what you think is interesting and go from there.

 Every mind map is structured to be read from left to right.
 [Here](https://my.mindnode.com/zB6jcZpgGYqpGBfys7LXzBaej8qgUBwAo7kJssze) is an example of one.
 All mind maps have a definition on the left, followed by my 'notes', followed by 'resources', then 'articles', 'videos' and 'talks' and then 'terms' to learn related to the topic.
 Thus it should always be easy to find the most important 'resources' node from any of the mind maps.

-The big branch of nodes you see on the right of the big mind map are books, some are free, some are not.
+On the main mind map, the big branch of nodes you see on the right are books, some are free, some are not.
 The ones that are free have 'free: ' as a note added to them and will have a link to the book.
 Ones I have read already will have my notes and observations.
 The other big branch on the left are different humans of this world whose work I found interesting.
 Each node has a small description of what achievements and inventions he or she contributed to our planet.
 There is also a courses branch which has all the free courses you can take organised by their topic.
 Ones I have taken, will have my notes.
 There are also research papers I am reading or planning to read, again organised by their topic.
+There are [many great courses](https://github.com/prakhar1989/awesome-courses) I missed adding.
+I am welcome to any suggestions or additions that you wish to make to this mind map.

-I do advise you to read the [key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q) as I try to cover any confusions one might have in navigating these mind maps there.
+One of the mind maps is called [key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q) and I advise you to read it as I try to cover any confusions one might have in navigating these mind maps there.

 If you have expolored the interactive mind map a bit and are somewhat familiar with what is in it.
-There are two options you can take to quickly find the the appropriate mind map you may need.
+There are two options you can take to quickly find the appropriate mind map you may need.

 1. You can come on this page and just search for what you want in the [index](https://github.com/nikitavoloboev/knowledge-map#mindmap-index-%EF%B8%8F) and open the mind map from there.

 2. Or you can download an [alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) which would allow you to instantly search and open the mind map you need from wherever you are.
+Requires macOS and [paid powerpack](https://www.alfredapp.com/powerpack/) for Alfred.

+3. Or ideally you can use the web search engine similar to Google and DuckDuckGo.
+I am [still building it](https://github.com/nikitavoloboev/knowledge-map-search-engine) and if you wish to help, I would once again greatly appreciate it.
+Thank you.

 ## [MindMap Key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q)